ikhnaton/graphql-simple-cache/README.md

 # GraphQL Simple Cache
 ### A simple, flexible, scalable caching solution for graphql servers.

 While this solution was developed with caching for GraphQL servers in mind, it can be used in pretty much any server side framework.
 This cache was designed to be used on your server side code within your GraphQL server and was designed to be very fast and very simple to implement.
-I developed this because the popular DataLoader package did not meet my needs.
+I developed this because the popular DataLoader package did not meet my needs in a fashion that suited.

 ## Installation